1f604/ltt/README.md

 If you want a feature, ask for it.
 If I think it's useful, then I'll implement it.
 If I think it's useless, then either implement it yourself or pay me to implement it.

 I will not be maintaining this for distros that I'm not using.
 I'm currently using Ubuntu 16.04, so this software is only checked to work on Ubuntu 16.04.
-When I upgrade to a new distro (either Ubuntu 18.04 or 20.04) then this will be updated appropriately.
+When I upgrade to a new distro (either Ubuntu 18.04 or 20.04) then this will be updated accordingly.

 # License